 This is yet another reason why #1 is so helpful– having multiple experiences allows for a diverse filing cabinet from which you can pull options.

 3. Networking is even more effective than internships will ever be.
 In order to be taken seriously when you graduate, you will need internships on your resume.
 Although some internships may lead to job offers, simply showing up and doing what’s required of you isn’t going to place you front and center when it comes to hiring time.
 To be honest, you’ll be “front and center” with hundreds of other past interns.
 That’s not to say that companies don’t appreciate your work – after all, it is free labor – but you need them to remember you after you’ve left.
 It can be tough to distinguish yourself as an intern, and don’t spend too much time hoping someone will notice your hard work in the copy room and offer to be your mentor.
 It usually doesn’t work that way.
 Instead, identify someone in the office who has enough seniority to be helpful, as long as he or she isn’t the busiest person there.
 Ask to have coffee together, offer to help them with projects, and follow through on your commitments to him or her.

-Keep in mind that networking should always extend beyond the scope of your internship.
+Keep in mind one last internship secret you need to know which is networking should always extend beyond the scope of your internship.
 The sole fact that you’re an intern doesn’t extinguish the need to network both inside and outside the office.
 Internships are there for students to get experience; networks are what will land you the job.